oopsmails/firebase-todolist/README.md

 will contain Hosting assets to be uploaded with firebase deploy.
 If you have a build process for your assets, use your build's output directory.

 ?
-What do you want to use as your public directory? y ?
+What do you want to use as your public directory? y <----------------------------- !!! should not y, enter to use default, public.
+BUT, in this case, we use *build* folder, because *npm run build* is updating build folder.
+?
 Configure as a single-page app (rewrite all urls to /index.html)?
 Yes ?
 Set up automatic builds and deploys with GitHub?
 Yes ✔  Wrote y/index.html